amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

    Conv/ConvTranspose/Gemm operator followed by BatchNormalization can be fused into one during the optimization, which can be quantized very efficiently.
 The default value is True.
+-  **use_dynamic_quant**: (Boolean) This flag determines whether to apply dynamic quantization to the model.
+If True, dynamic quantization is used;
+   if False, static quantization is applied.
+The default is False.
 -  **use_external_data_format**: (Boolean) This option is used for large size (>2GB) model.
 The model proto and data will be stored in separate files.
 The default is False.